heritage project

 2020

-Despite COVID-19 dramatically changing business, both on and off-site; we have now adapted and modified both our 2020 Events Plan and Infrastructure schedule to maximise our opportunities through the autumn and up to the end of the year.
+Despite COVID dramatically changing life in Britain and the way we did business, both on and off-site, we adapted and modified our infrastructure schedule to maximise our opportunities through the autumn and up to the end of the year, whilst still adhering to distancing and safety protocols.

 2021